-The roof panel's eave overhang dimension is critical as it establishes the location of end laps and ridge cover attachment points.
+The roof panel's eave overhang dimension is critical as it establishes the location of end laps and the ridge cover attachment points.

-The end of the roof panel extends 3-1/2" beyond the face of the eave strut unless another dimension is specified on the erection drawings.
+The end of the roof panel extends 3 1/2" beyond the web of the eave strut unless another dimension is specified on the erection drawings.
+Check the low eave detail on the erection drawings before installing any roof panels.

-If insulation thermal blocks are required, place the blocks on top of the insulation directly over the roof structurals.
+If insulation thermal blocks are required, place the blocks on top of the insulation directly over the roof structural.
 Thermal blocks are not required at the eave structural.
-Position the female edge of the panel over the rake support angle and position the end of the panel 3-1/2" beyond the web of the eave strut.
+Position the female edge of the panel over the rake support angle and position the end of the panel 3 %'' beyond the web of the eave strut.

-Tilt the panel as shown so the female seam can be hooked over the start clips.
+Tilt the panel as shown so the female seam can be hooked over the rake support angle.